 When dealing with forensic evidence, there are some rare moments when a suspect is linked up to even more mysteries.
 This was the case for 48 year old Carolyn Heckert, a real estate agent and mother from Smithville, Missouri.

-However, her story is not quite finished, yet, as the DNA used in the DeLeon investigation was connected to another murder.
+However, the story of Carolyn Heckert is not quite finished, yet, as the DNA used in the Sarah DeLeon case investigation was connected to another murder.
 In 1994, Diana Ault was gunned down in front of her own children by an unknown assailant.
 The DNA evidence in question is once again pointing directly at Carolyn Heckert.
 The case of Diana Ault has not moved forward with this suspicion, however, so only time will tell if more will be added to this story.

 Carolyn Heckert of Smithville, MO has been accused of killing Sarah DeLeon nearly 30 yrs ago-Spoke w/ neighbors.
 Details @ 6 @41ActionNews